Square and SumUp offer similar products to small businesses, but as I’ve tested and reviewed them in the UK, I’ve seen crucial distinctions.

 Square Terminal works with WiFi only.

-Square Terminal is a smart POS terminal with a large touchscreen.
-The software on the card machine is basically the same as the Square Point of Sale app, so you can use it as a portable checkout or small POS-and-payments terminal on a countertop.
-It also connects with Square's POS systems for retail, restaurants and appointments.
+Square Terminal is a smart POS terminal with a large touchscreen and Square Point of Sale software, so you can use it as a portable checkout or small POS-and-payments terminal on a countertop.
+It also works with Square’s POS systems for retail, restaurants and appointments.

 Square Handheld (top) is slimmer than SumUp Terminal (bottom), but has no printer.